 Passed down through the generations, this recipe is associated with Lent and fasting for Easter.
-Nowadays, this dish is very popular with vegetarians and suits the hot summer months.
+Nowadays, this dish suits the hot summer months.

 Turn the artichokes upside-down.
 Bounce them against a table.
 This will make it easier to fill.